yuzhang1226/ecommerce-project/README.md

 - Click on the "Remove" button for a product.
 - Ensure that the product is removed from the cart.
 - **Expected Result:** The product should be removed from the cart, and the total price should update accordingly.
-### Test Case 6: Complete Checkout Process
-- **Description:** Verify that a user can complete the checkout process.
-- **Steps:**
-- Add products to the cart.
-- Click on the "Checkout" button.
-- Enter the required user information (e.g., shipping address).
-- Submit the order.
-- **Expected Result:** The order should be successfully placed, and the user should see an order confirmation page.
-### Test Case 7: View Order History
+### Test Case 6: View Order History
 - **Description:** Verify that a user can view their order history.
 - **Steps:**
 - Log in to the user account.
 - Navigate to the order history page.
 - Check that the previous orders are listed with details like order date, products, and total price.
 - **Expected Result:** The order history should display all previous orders with correct details.
-### Test Case 8: Filter Products by Category
+### Test Case 7: Create Product
-- **Description:** Verify that the user can filter products by selecting a category.
+- **Description:** Test the ability to create a new product within a category.
 - **Steps:**
-- Click on a category from the category list on the home page.
+- Log in as Admin: Complete the admin login process.
 - Ensure that only products from the selected category are displayed.
 - **Expected Result:** The product listings should update to show only products from the selected category.
-### Test Case 9: API Testing for Product Retrieval
+### Test Case 8: Admin Login Test
-- **Description:** Verify that the API returns the correct products.
+- **Description:** Verify that only the admin can log in with the correct credentials.
 - **Steps:**
-- Use Postman to send a GET request to /api/products.
-- Check the response for the correct product data, including name, price, and category.
+- Login as Admin: Enter the admin username (admin) and password (password).
+- Create New Product: Fill in the product details, select a category, and submit the form.
-- **Expected Result:** The API should return a JSON response with the correct product data.
+- **Expected Result:** The new product should be added successfully and appear in the list.
-### Test Case 10: API Testing for Order Creation
+### Test Case 9: Invalid Admin Login Test
-- **Description:** Verify that the API allows creating an order.
+- **Description:** Ensure that incorrect login credentials do not grant access to the admin dashboard.
 - **Steps:**
-- Use Postman to send a POST request to /api/orders with valid order data.
-- Check that the order is created and returned in the response.
+- Attempt Login with Wrong Credentials: Enter incorrect admin credentials (e.g., wrong username or password).
+- Submit the Login Form.
+- **Expected Result:** The login attempt fails, and an error message is displayed.
+### Test Case 10: Create Category
+- **Description:** Test the ability to create a new category.
+- **Steps:**
+- Log in as Admin: Complete the admin login process.
+- Navigate to Category Management: Go to the category management page.
+- Create New Category: Fill in the category name (e.g., Electronics) and submit the form.
-- **Expected Result:** The API should create the order and return the order details in the JSON response.
+- **Expected Result:** The new category should be added successfully and appear in the list.
+-